krivard/codalab-worksheets-wiki/Competitions.md

 _This article is about hosting competitions on CodaLab **Worksheets**.
-To learn more about CodaLab **Competitions**, which is an affiliated but separate project, check out the [Competitions Wiki](https://github.com/codalab/codalab-competitions/wiki)._
+To learn more about CodaLab **Competitions**, which is an affiliated project built on a separate stack, check out the [Competitions Wiki](https://github.com/codalab/codalab-competitions/wiki)._

 # Hosting a competition